sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

               System.Xml.Serialization.XmlSerializer.Deserialize(XmlReader xmlReader)
 ```

-<p class="cn" markdown="1">Now, all that's left to do is add the table to a dataset and serialize it up:</p>
+Now, all that's left to do is add the table to a dataset and serialize it up:

 ```c#
             DataSet ds = new DataSet("poc");